gkchaitanya2004/RepoReader/README.md

 RepoRover is a powerful and intuitive Streamlit web application that allows you to have intelligent conversations with any public GitHub repository.
 Simply provide a repository URL, and RepoRover will clone it, index the code, and empower you to ask questions about the entire codebase or specific files.

-*It's highly recommended to replace the line above with a screenshot or a GIF of your application in action\!*

 -----